Tableau comes with a set of online and offline background maps that you can access to create map views.

 By default, Tableau connects to an online map provider.

 The three background maps that come with Tableau are described below.
 They can be found in the Maps > Background Maps menu.
 If the workbook author has added a WMS server or Mapbox map to the workbook, they will be listed using the name the author gave them in the Maps > Background Maps menu as well.

 |Offline||This background map stores the images that make up the map in a cache on your machine for improved performance and offline access.
 For more information, see the offline maps section below.|

 |Tableau||Connects to the Tableau background map.
 By default, all map views connect to this background map, unless you specify otherwise.|

 To select a new background map:

-In Tableau Desktop, Tableau Server, or Tableau Online, select Map > Background Maps and then select the background map you want to use.
+In Tableau Desktop, Tableau Server or Tableau Cloud, select Map > Background Maps and then select the background map you want to use.

 Note: In Tableau Server, your administrator can restrict you to using only Offline maps.
 The specific server commands to configure this behaviour can be found here(Link opens in a new window).

 Set a default background map in Tableau Desktop

 By default, all map views connect to the Tableau background map.
 In Tableau Desktop, if you do not want maps views to automatically be created with the Tableau background map, you can specify a different background map as the default.